Wandalen/rustcamp_projects/dashboard.md

 A separate, standalone Rust binary will be created to demonstrate a safe and effective data migration process.

-*   **Direct Database Extraction:** The utility will connect directly to the WHMCS MariaDB/MySQL database to extract user and server data.
+*   **Direct Database Extraction:** The utility will connect directly to the WHMCS MySQL database to extract user and server data.
 *   **Core Transformation Logic:** The script's primary purpose is to prove it can migrate active users and their servers.
 The most critical task is to correctly extract and transform data from WHMCS's **Configurable Options and Custom Fields** into the new, structured PostgreSQL schema.
 *   **Essential Safeguards:** To prove the migration strategy is viable and safe, the utility must include:
     *   **Idempotency:** The script must be safe to run multiple times without creating duplicate data.